 Aston Martin

 Sadly, Stroll stays.
-Not because he’s a good driver (he actually sucks) but simply because daddy owns the team.
-What an absolute joke.
+Not because he’s a good driver but simply because daddy owns the team.
+What an absolute joke and it’s a disgrace for F1 that this arrangement continues.

 Williams